qsliu2017/gitlab-runner/docs/register/index.md

 1. Enter the runner authentication token.
 1. Enter a name for the runner.
 1. Enter the type of [executor](../executors/index.md).

+To register multiple runners on the same host machine, each with a different configuration, repeat the `register` command.

 You can also use the [non-interactive mode](../commands/index.md#non-interactive-registration) to use additional arguments to register the runner: